 Enter the RegNo, Name and Marks in 5 Papers of at least 10 students.
-Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result ('Passed' if total is greater than or equal to 50% of the total; 'Failed' otherwise), and Grade ('A' if mark obtained is greater than or equal to 90% of the total mark, 'B' if mark obtained is greater than or equal to 60% of the total mark, 'C' if mark obtained is greater than or equal to 60% of the total mark, 'D' if mark obtained is greater than or equal to 50% of the total mark, and 'F' if mark obtained is less than 50% of the total mark).
+Write a SQL program to process the records to update the table with values for the fields Total (Paper1+Paper2+Paper3+Paper4+Paper5), Result ('Passed' if total is greater than or equal to 50% of the total; 'Failed' otherwise), and Grade ('A' if mark obtained is greater than or equal to 90% of the total mark, 'B' if mark obtained is greater than or equal to 60% of the total mark, 'C' if mark obtained is greater than or equal to 50% of the total mark, 'C' if mark obtained is greater than or equal to 50% of the total mark, 'C' if mark obtained is greater than or equal to 50% of the total mark, 'C' if mark obtained is greater than or equal to 50% of the total mark, and 'F' if mark obtained is less than 50% of the total mark).
 Display a report in descending order of the total mark, showing the data entered into the table along with the total marks, result and grade.

-16. An examination has been conducted to a class of 10 students and 4 scores of each student have been provided in the data along with their reg_no, name, total and avg_score.
+16. An examination has been conducted to a class of 10 students and 4 scores of each student have been provided in the data along with their reg\no, name, total and avg\score.
 Assign null values to the fields total and average.
 Write Postgresql block to do the following